maldoinc/wireup/docs/pages/factory_functions.md

-Factory functions allow the container to wire dependencies that require additional logic to create or be able to inject objects it doesn't own.

 Typically getting the necessary dependencies is enough to construct an object.
 However, there are scenarios where you need to delegate the creation of an object to a special function called a [factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)){: target=_blank }.